arangodb/docs/3.8/graphs-custom-pregel.md

 - `this-vertex-id` returns the vertex document identifier.
 - `this-unique-id` returns a unique but opaque numeric value associated with this vertex.
-- `this-pregel-id` returns a identifier used by Pregel to send messages.
+- `this-pregel-id` returns an identifier used by Pregel to send messages.

 #### Miscellaneous

-- `["vertex-count"]` returns the number of vertices in the graph under consideration.
+- `["vertex-count"]` returns the total number of vertices in the graph under consideration.
 - `["global-superstep"]` the current superstep the algorithm is in.
 - `["phase-superstep"]` the current superstep the current phase is in.